darshanpandhi/SimpliSell/Docs/GIT_FLOW.md

     2. Do work and commit (how often you commit depends on you) git add file_name   // Add a (modified) file to commit git add *           // Add all modified files git commit -m "Did some work"   //Commit these changes.
-Please use the commit message convention when making your message!"
+Please use the commit message convention when making your message!
     3. Push your work onto the feature branch git push
-    4. Once you are done the feature, craete a merge request at GitLab
+    4. Once you are done the feature, create a merge request at GitLab
         -   Code review
         -   Make changes according to code review
         -   Wait for at least 2 approvals
     5. Merge your branch!
-        -   So I am not sure how this works exactly, so we'll see how this whole merge requesting this happens!
+        -   So I am not sure how this works exactly, so we'll see how this whole merge requesting thing happens!

 #   Important
 *   Before merging into the dev branch, please create a merge request first!